 Basic sewing equipment:Fabric for your bag.
 Fabric scissors, colour-headed pins, hand sewing needles, tape measure, tailors chalk, marking pen.

 There are vending machines available where hot/cold drinks and snacks can be purchased.
-To reduce the use of single-use plastic water bottles/cups, there are watercoolers on site making it easy to refill your water bottle.Should the Campus car park be full, please use Marriotts Walk or Woodford Way Car Parks which are a few minutes’ walk away.Please report to Reception (Windrush Building) on arrival.
+There are watercoolers on site making it easy to refill your water bottle.Should the Campus car park be full, please use Marriotts Walk or Woodford Way Car Parks which are a few minutes’ walk away.Please report to Reception on arrival.
 A photo-id will be issued, for you to wear when you attend classes.

 Abingdon and Witney College is subject to Ofsted regulation and is required to work with all its students to make sure they understand Government initiatives around Safeguarding, Prevent and Fundamental British Values.
-Information on these matters will be shared with you during your course.
+Information on these ma

 16 - 18 Fee